 The stone towers of the Britannia bridge were built from limestone like its sister bridge the Menai Suspension bridge also brought from Penmon quarry.

 The original bridge was constructed of wrought iron tubes joined together which were supported by the stone towers.

 The box sections were built on the shores of the Menai Strait then floated out into position then hoisted into position using very powerful jacks.

 Unfortunately on the evening of 23rd of May 1970 the bridge caught fire when two local boys dropped a burning torch who were believed to be looking for bats.
 The ceiling of the tubes which were coated in tar caught fire.

 Due to the height of the bridge and the lack of available water, the local fire service were unable to extinguish the fire and the whole of the tunnel caught fire, from Anglesey to the mainland side.

 The fire, which eventually burnt itself out left the bridge standing, but the intense heat of the fire had compromised the structural integrity of the iron tubes, and after being closed for nearly eighteen months the bridge was completely rebuilt.

 The rebuilt bridge looked quite different with steel archways between the stone towers and concrete supports under the approach spans making it look more like a traditional bridge.

-With the increase in road traffic and the building of the A55 dual carriage way, the Britannia bridge was to change again and an upper deck was built above the railway line to carry the cars and lorries traveling to and from Anglesey giving the Menai Suspension Bridge a much needed break from heavy traffic, this new road deck opened in 1980.
+With the increase in road traffic and the building of the A55 dual carriage way, the Britannia bridge was to change again and an upper deck was built above the railway line, this new road deck opened in 1980.